The Admin Interface

 routine.
 The result of this

-can then be cut and pasted into the XML that defines the corpus.
+can then be pasted into the XML that defines the corpus.
 One can build tests from corpus files

-and then later re-run such tests to test whether behaviour has changed.
+and then later re-run such tests to check whether behaviour has changed.

 This is particularly useful for testing whether extensions to